Tourism and Travel Guide Introducing Malaysia Travel

 Pulau Pangkor is a relatively small island.
 The total surface area is only about 8 square km.

-The quaint Chinese fishing village offers visitors a quiet stay with sandy shores, emerald waters – as the perfect quiet weekend getaway.
+The quaint Chinese fishing village offers visitors a quiet stay with sandy shores, emerald waters – as the perfect slow weekend getaway.

 Kuala Terengganu retains the rustic and idyllic charms of rural villages.

 Terengganu Malays have a strong state identity and kinship, love their local food, and speak the same local dialect, Base Tranung.

 Kuching is the leading holiday destination in Sarawak.
 It evolved from a history of fearsome tribal head hunters and a white monarchy to a waterfront city with quality day trip options, museums, and Orangutans Wildlife Rehabilitation Centres.

 Kinabalu Park in Sabah is Malaysia’s first World Heritage Site.
 The majestic Mount Kinabalu, one of the highest mountains in South East Asia, standing at 4,095-metre.

 The ultimate bucket list goal for many travelers is to attempt the challenge of climbing the iconic Mount Kinabalu.

 Renowned for its abundant underwater biodiversity, this marine paradise is home to large pelagic species.
 You can see manta rays, sea turtles, barracuda, and sharks.

 Kinabatangan River known for its remarkable Wildlife & Nature sustains one of the world’s most vibrant ecosystems and home to Borneo’s indigenous Orangutan and Proboscis Monkey in the wild.